S3-Portfolio/General/Tests.md

 |3| Check if the PutFish endpoint updates a fish in the database| Call the PutFish endpoint and look in the mocked data to see if the data changed| The PutFish endpoint updates the data of a fish correctly|
 |4| Check if the DeleteFish endpoint deletes a fish from the database| Call the DeleteFish endpoint and compare the mocked data to the original list| The DeleteFish endpoint removes a fish from the database correctly|

+As seen above, are the test objectives for the Unit and Integration tests almost identical.
+This is because my application has no real logic to test.
+Therefor is it not really useful to carry out Unit tests.
+Integration tests are still relevant though, because I the communication between front- and back-end goes via an API.

 * Results

 The manual test was performed on 6-6-2023.